Archetypes

 - Megidramon (MR)

 Using powerful trash-based effects, evolve mid-attack into a huge beatstick and do three checks, at the end of which you dismantle literally everything on both sides of the field.
 By doing so, you recycle a lower-play-cost body, enabling further recursion from trash.
-With the most bullshit extenders limited by the recent banlist, it's effectively the platonic ideal of a fair purple/red aggro bungus.
+With the most bullshit extenders limited by the recent banlist, and a debilitating weakness to counter timing <De-Evolve> effects, it's effectively the platonic ideal of a fair purple/red aggro bungus.

 - Dukemon (EN: "Gallantmon") (RBY)